 3. But what about the (high) cost? – how much should I pay, and how might I finance it?

-However, to get an e-bike that will comfortably and reliably cope with heavier daily utility use or longer leisure rides you should spend £2000 – £3500.
+To get a higher quality e-bike that will comfortably and reliably cope with heavier daily utility use or longer leisure rides you should spend £2000 – £3500.
 This will get you a more natural feeling and efficient Mid drive machine that will have the power, gears and battery capacity for properly relaxed, reliable long term usage around Sheffield and beyond, and with more oomph for utility work around hilly Sheffield.
 This is particularly important if you are heavy yourself, and/or loading up with stuff.

 Yes – that sounds a lot for ‘a bicycle’, but don’t switch off here – we really need now to be thinking of e-bikes in the same ‘transportation costs’ bracket as cars, buses, taxis etc, rather than relative to ‘normal’ (unassisted) bikes.

-Why? – because once you realise how much fun and how convenient it is you may find yourself using it more than you thought, and perhaps then wanting to increase your bikes’ capabilities and range.
-To upgrade the gearing or battery size on your existing e-bike can be really expensive, so it is best to get that wider gearing or larger battery by buying a higher spec model at the point of purchase!
+Why? – because they realise how much fun and how convenient it is people find themselves using it more than they thought, and perhaps then wanting to increase their bikes’ capabilities and range.
+Unfortunately, to then upgrade the gearing or battery size on your existing e-bike can be prohibitively expensive, so it is best to get that wider gearing (for easier hills) or larger battery (for greater range) by buying a higher spec model at the point of purchase!